-The From (sender) address on the email will be the administrator email address, which is done to prevent the email from being blocked by junk email filters.
-The "Reply To" address of the email will be that of the user who is actually sending the email, so when a participant chooses to reply to the email, the reply will be sent to that (the reply to) address.
+The Sender address on the email will be the administrator's email address, which is done to prevent the email from being blocked by junk email filters.
+The "Reply To" address of the email will be that of the user who is actually sending the email.
+When a participant chooses to reply to the email, the reply will be sent to that "Reply To" email address.

-Finally, there is an option to specify a delay in sending the email, based on the number of hours from when the emailing option is used.
+There is an option to specify a delay in sending the email, based on the number of hours from when the emailing option is used.
 This is useful if you want to target a certain time of day (e.g., during the evenings) when the email will be sent.
-The emails are generated at the time you use the emailing facility, but are stored on the server's outgoing email queue until the specified sending time.
-They cannot be removed from the queue once this emailing facility is used.
+The emails are generated at the time you use the emailing function, but are stored on the server's outgoing email queue until the specified sending time.
+They cannot be removed from the queue once this emailing function is used.